The $3,550 Spread: How to Choose the Right Channel When Selling Your Car

 CarMax and Carvana offer similar prices for most vehicles.
 The bigger question is whether either service is actually giving you the best number available, and the answer depends on which channel you use, not just which app you open first.

 Most people selling a car pick one service, get a number, and decide whether to take it.
-At CarOracle, we evaluate multiple channels on every vehicle we handle for clients.
+At CarOracle, a California-licensed auto broker, we evaluate multiple channels on every vehicle we handle for clients.
 This article documents what that process looks like on a real vehicle, with real numbers.

 On April 13, 2026, we submitted a 2023 Honda CR-V EX-L AWD with approximately 53,000 miles, no accidents, and excellent condition to five services in a single session in the San Diego market.
 The same vehicle VIN was used across every platform to ensure consistent identification.
 The same mileage and condition inputs were applied throughout.
 Here are the results.